 As a result of the federal and state legislation encouraging the reclamation of "swamp lands," the marsh was engineered so that it is now surrounded and transected by a complex of levees.
-Reclamation actions reduced tidal marsh and tidal flat habitats from 68,000 acres in the 1800s to about 15,000 acres, presently.
+Reclamation actions reduced tidal marsh and tidal flat habitats from 68,000 acres in the 1800s to about 15,000 acres presently.
 Some areas were leached to remove salts and were farmed for crops, but the majority of the reclaimed areas were used as pasture for cattle and flooded seasonally for waterfowl hunting.
 This flooding regime gradually favored vegetation that displaces the native salt grass and pickleweed.
 The largest intact undiked wetlands remaining in Suisun Marsh are associated with Cutoff Slough and Hill Slough in north central Suisun Marsh.

 An extensive network of sloughs conveys tidal flows and some freshwater flow into the marsh.
 Montezuma Slough, the largest of these, is connected to Suisun Bay at its eastern and western ends.
 The slough is an important nursery area for many fish, including Chinook salmon, striped bass, splittail, and delta smelt.
 The Suisun Marsh Salinity Control Structure was constructed near the eastern slough entrance and began operation in the fall of 1988 to limit the tidal influx of saltwater from the Bay into Suisun Marsh.
 The salinity control structure operates from September through May by closing during flood tides and opening during ebb tides to keep salinity in the slough low throughout the managed wetland flooding season.
-This deflection of saline water from Suisun Marsh's managed wetlands serves to move the saline water further inland, and can contribute to increasing salinity levels in the western Delta (IEP 2008; Gartrell, pers. comm.).
+When the gates are being operated, routing more fresh Sacramento River water into Montezuma Slough results in the saline water in Suisun Bay intruding farther to the east, and can contribute to increasing salinity levels in the western Delta (IEP 2008; Gartrell, pers. comm.).